The Definitive Guide on How to Get a Conservatorship

 While do-it-yourself conservatorships are an option, they are not a good one because they could delay when your elderly loved one ultimately gets the help they need to navigate their finances and daily life.
 An experienced conservatorship attorney will know how to present the facts of your case effectually and concisely, increasing the likelihood you will get the outcome you want at the initial conservatorship hearing.

 Consider the story of one of Keystone’s clients.
-She was concerned because her elderly mother, who has advanced Alzheimer’s disease, was living in a house that had become a hotbed of Covid-19 cases at the start of the pandemic.
-Not only was the mother’s caretaker tending to the mother while having an active infection without wearing any of the recommended personal protective equipment, but the client’s brother was having social gatherings inside the home, flagrantly disregarding the risk such gatherings posed to his mother’s health.
+She was concerned because her elderly mother, who had been diagnosed with advanced Alzheimer’s disease, was living in a house that had become a hotbed of covid-19 cases at the start of the pandemic.
+Not only was the mother’s caretaker tending to the mother while having an active infection without wearing any of the recommended personal protective equipment, but the client’s brother was having social gatherings inside the home, flagrantly disregarding the risks such gatherings posed to his mother’s health.

-The client was worried her mother, who was in her 80s, might contract Covid-19, which for her could be life-threatening.
-Within a few days of the client coming to Keystone, Keystone had already managed to get a hearing for a temporary conservatorship.
+The client was worried her mother, who was in her 80s, might contract covid-19, which for her could be life-threatening.
+Within a few days of the client coming to Keystone, we had already managed to get a hearing scheduled for a temporary conservatorship.
 Despite the brother having attended the hearing to contest the conservatorship, the judge granted the client’s petition after hearing just the initial arguments.

 If the client had opted for a do-it-yourself conservatorship, the process could have taken longer, which could have had a negative impact on her mother’s health, and the outcome may not have been as desirable.
 Before going the route of a do-it-yourself conservatorship, you should at least schedule a free consultation with one of our attorneys to discuss your case.